 Once upon a time, in a cozy little village nestled at the edge of a vast forest, there lived a kind-hearted, talented boy named Dergen.
 He was a carpenterโs apprentice skilled in crafting beautiful furniture, but lately, he felt a bit weary and uninspired.
-Seeking fresh air and a break from his routine, he decided to walk in the forest.

-As Dergen strolled along the winding path, a sudden rustling in the bushes caught his attention.
-Bursting through the foliage, a magnificent fox with fur as vibrant as a fiery sunset sprinted towards him, its eyes wide with fear.
+As Dergen continued his walk, a sudden rustling in the bushes caught his attention.
+Bursting through the foliage, a magnificent fox with fur as vibrant as a flaming campfire sprinted towards him, its eyes wide with fear.
 Close behind, a group of determined hunters pursued the frightened creature.

 Dergen hid the fox in a hollow tree, saving him from danger.
 The fox, named Reddy, was deeply grateful and vowed to repay Dergen’s kindness.

-Over the next few days, Reddy observed Dergen.
 One evening, he said, โFollow me.
 I will help you find a new purpose in life.”
-Dergen was ready for change and agreed to follow the fox.

 That very same day, Little Red, her cloak billowing behind her, set off for the sunny side of the valley to gather herbs for one of her grandmotherโs remedies.
 As she rounded a bend, a large, gray wolf emerged, his eyes narrowed and his stomach rumbling.